vigneshsweekaran/vigneshsweekaran.github.io/content/git/tutorials/part-1.md

 -rw-rw-r-- 1 ubuntu ubuntu 14 Jun  2 23:41 README.md
 ```

-In this "firstproject" repository we have only README.md file
+In this `firstproject` repository we have only README.md file

 Lets create new file `hello.txt`
 ```